Kathy Beale: Reception

 In 2015, Lindsay (Metro) claimed that he noticed "a definite spark" on-screen between Kathy and Phil, and theorised that they would reunite as a couple.
 He brought up Phil's marriage to Sharon and said that this could create 'payback' for Sharongate, a storyline that featured Phil cheat on Kathy with Sharon.

-In May 2021, Tom Haynes, reporter from MyLondon, described Kathy as "one of [EastEnders] key players."
-On their all-time EastEnders character ranking, HuffPost ranked Kathy as number 26 and said about her, "Nobody brings glamour to the greasy spoon like Kathy.
-This husky-voiced diva has been known to serve up life lessons with the fry-ups, but her wisdom has been hard earned as she’s endured unspeakable tragedy."
+In May 2021, Tom Haynes, a reporter from MyLondon, described Kathy as one of the soap's "key players."
+On their all-time EastEnders character ranking, HuffPost ranked Kathy as 26th and wrote about her, "Nobody brings glamour to the greasy spoon like Kathy.
+This husky-voiced diva has been known to serve up life lessons with the fry-ups, but her wisdom has been hard earned as she's endured unspeakable tragedy."